“When the sharpest words wanna cut me down

-He laughed and said that he was not sure if he knew what he wants in his 50s.
-Maybe, you’ll never know the answer, he said.
+He laughed and said that he was not sure if he knew the answer in his 50s.
+Maybe, you’ll never know, he said.

 I took it with a pinch of salt and thought maybe, he hasn’t tried hard enough to find his ‘purpose’.

-It took time to live my own adventure to understand the law of nature — everything is ever changing; the end is the beginning of everything.
+It took time to live my own adventure to understand the law of nature — everything is ever changing; the end is always the beginning.

 From time to time, I hit the milestone in the journey of ‘becoming me’; from time to time, I struggle to figure out what’s next in life.

-What I want, I realized, is a moving target that changes as I become a different person at a different checkpoint.
+What I want, I realized, is a moving target that changes as I become a different person at a different milestone.

 Why can’t I be like everybody else?
 Why can’t I wish for more bonus and more prosperity during Loushang?
 Why do I have to figure out life every step of the way?

 If the universe has a bigger mission for me, why can’t it be more straight forward?

 Taking a leap in the unknown feels exhausting at times, I got bruised in the process, and I still wonder if I have the answer, if I’m on the right track.

 When I traced my footstep in the past 2 years, it was a labyrinth of paths that have formed a map or sort.
 The beauty of this map is not in its complication, but the process of laying down each path without knowing where it leads and connecting them in the end.